Gil Sharell — Founder

 Kathleen “Kathie” Babcock – Laboratory Manager & Director of Research

-Kathleen Babcock has been managing the Tissue Culture Lab at APF for the past four years directing micro-propagation and research of native plant development.
+Kathleen Babcock has been managing the Tissue Culture Lab at APF since 2008 directing micro-propagation and research of native plant development.
 She has extensive experience in aseptic technique, chemistry, management and in-service education.
 Kathleen received her B.S.N. from Michigan State University and M.A.
 Ed.
 From University of Detroit.

 Fernando Ortega — Farm Manager

 Fernando Ortega joined APF in an entry-level position in 1998, working in basic nursery and field operations.
 After gaining extensive knowledge and experience working with Florida native plant species, he was promoted to crew leader and later to the position of Assistant Farm Manager.
 Fernando assumed his current duties as Farm Manager in October 2003.
-His responsibilities include recruiting and overseeing farm personnel, coordinating plant collections and deliveries and daily administration of nursery operations.
+His responsibilities include overseeing farm personnel, coordinating plant collections, deliveries and daily administration of nursery operations.
 He is fluent in Spanish.

-Mr. Kersey has over 20 years of experience in nursery and greenhouse operations.
-He joined APF in 1994 and manages farm equipment maintenance and nursery construction projects.
-Mr. Kersey has a Class A commercial driver’s license and is a Certified Emergency Medical Technician (EMT) and fireman.
-He is also a Certified Burn Manager licensed by the Division of For-estry.
+Otter Kersey has over 30 years of experience in nursery and greenhouse operations.
+He joined APF in 1994.
+Otter manages plant installations throughout the Southeastern, US.
+Mr. Kersey has a Class A commercial driver’s license, ATV certification, and is a Certified Emergency Medical Technician (EMT) and fireman.
+He is also a Certified Burn Manager licensed by the Division of Forestry.
 During harvesting season, Mr. Kersey manages APF’s seed collection program.